NamSahng/SingingStyleTransfer/README.md

 ## 2. Preprocess

-I downloaded songs from "Youtube" by using pytube library.(This might be illegal)
+First download songs from "Youtube" by using pytube library.(This might be illegal)

+For the vocal data I downloaded Park Hyo Shin and BolBBalGan Sachungi's songs. (about 15 songs each)

 For the separation of Singing Voice & Accompaniment I used pretrained deep U-net model.
 [2]

-Then I removed silence for the bigger receptive field on voices.
+Finally I removed silence for the bigger receptive field on voices.

+Data were downsampled to 16 kHz.
+For the sepearation normalized magnitude spectrogram were used and for the transfer we used 24 Mel-cepstral coefficients (MCEPs) were used.[2][3]